 Since $\Tld{\eta}$, satisfying $\Tld{\eta}'(r)\to 0$, as $r\to\infty$, cannot be zero (it is the leading term of $\eta(r)-\Gve_{\infty}r$), we conclude that the constant of integration $c$ cannot be zero either.
 Hence, we obtain that

-\emph{Polyconvexity limits along $\Gve\BI_{2}$.} We now turn to the problem of proving polyconvexity at points $\BF=\Gve\BI_{2}$.
-To succeed we need to find a constant $m\in\bb{R}$, such that (\ref{pcxmethod}) holds.
+\emph{Polyconvexity limits along $\Gve\BI_{2}$.} In an attempt to prove stability of the point $\Gve_{\infty}\BI_{2}$ we turn to the problem of polyconvexity at points $\BF=\Gve\BI_{2}$.
+The problem reduces to finding a constant $m\in\bb{R}$, such that (\ref{pcxmethod}) holds.
 For our energy we compute

 We also have